leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

 {{#file_contents {lake} {second-lake/greeting/Main.lean}}}
 ```

-The module name hierarchy is separate from the namespace hierarchy.
+The module name hierarchy is decoupled from the namespace hierarchy.
+In Lean, modules are units of code distribution, while namespaces are units of code organization.
-That is, names defined in the module `Greeting.Smile` are not in a corresponding namespace `Greeting.Smile`.
+That is, names defined in the module `Greeting.Smile` are not automatically in a corresponding namespace `Greeting.Smile`.
 Modules may place names into any namespace they like, and the code that imports them may `open` the namespace or not.
 `import` is used to make the contents of a source file available, while `open` makes names from a namespace available in the current context.
 In the Lakefile, the line `import Lake` makes the contents of the `Lake` module available, while the line `open Lake DSL` makes the contents of the `Lake` and `DSL` namespaces available without any prefixes.
+The `Lake` module places names into both the `Lake` and `DSL` namespaces.